danielsauter/rapid-android-development/p2p.md

  3. Initialize the `OSC` connection on port `12000`.

 Everything looks quite familiar from the Bluetooth version of this sketch.
-The difference is that we are connecting and sending `OSC` messages like we’ve done in <!--ref linkend="chp.wifi-->.
+The difference is that we are connecting and sending `OSC` messages like we’ve done in {{ book.chapter6 }}.

 Now let’s test the app.